What is a C corporation?

 |Cost of incorporation

-C corps cost money upfront to be formed, and ongoing fees to maintain.
+C corps incur business expenses upfront in order to be formed, and ongoing fees to maintain.

 Shareholders are protected from personal liability thanks to the corporate business structure.